maryle2002/Data-Science/README.md

 # Lab 1: Python Basics
 Sample code to see how Python works and learn how to use Python to operate vectors and matrices
 # Lab 2: Data Preprocessing
-In this assignment, we will learn how to explore the raw data and preprocess it.
+Learn how to explore the raw data and preprocess it.